-Alterations in geometry and structure of coronary arteries have marked consequences on supplementation of the respective area.
-We evaluated long-term effect of losartan on blood pressure (BP), heart weight/body weight (HW/BW), geometry and structure of coronary artery (RS) of young SHR and Wistar rats.
+Alterations in geometry and structure of coronary arteries have marked consequences on blood flow to the respective area.
+We evaluated long-term effect of losartan on blood pressure (BP), heart weight/body weight (HW/BW), geometry and structure of septal branch of coronary artery (RS) of young SHR and Wistar rats.
 Four-week-old Wistar rats and SHR were used.
 Losartan was administered (20 mg/kg/day) in drinking water by gavage for 5 weeks.
 BP was measured by plethysmographic method.
-Cardiovascular system was perfused with a fixative (120 mmHg).
+Cardiovascular system was perfused with a fixative (120 mm Hg).
 RS was processed for electron microscopy.
-Wall thickness (intima+media)-WT, inner diameter-ID, cross sectional area (intima+media)-CSA, volume densities (VD) of endothelial cells-EC, extracellular matrix-ECM of intima, smooth muscle cells-SMC, and ECM of media were evaluated.
-BP of 4-week-old SHR did not differ from that in Wistar rats.
-In 9-week-old SHR were increased: BP, HW/BW, WT, CSA, WT/ID, CSAs of SMC, ECM of media and decreased: VD and CSA of EC.
+Wall thickness of intima + media (WT), inner diameter (ID), cross-sectional area of intima + media (CSA), volume densities (VD) of endothelial cells (EC), extracellular matrix (ECM) of intima, smooth muscle cells (SMC) and ECM of media were evaluated.
+BP of 4-week-old SHR did not differ from that of Wistar rats.
+BP, HW/BW, WT, CSA, WT/ID, CSAs of SMC, ECM of media were increased in 9-weekold SHR, whereas their VD and CSA of EC were decreased.
 Losartan administration decreased BP and HW/BW in both groups.
-Geometry of RS was affected only in SHR (decreased: WT, CSA, WT/ID and increased: ID, circumferential tension, VD and CSA of EC).
+Geometry of RS was affected only in SHR (reduction of WT, CSA, WT/ID and increased of ID, circumferential tension, VD and CSA of EC).
 Losartan administration reduced BP and myocardial mass in both groups and beneficially affected geometry and structure of coronary artery in SHR.